soukoku/ntwain/README.md

 ```

-TwainSession class provides many events, but these 2 are the most important
+TwainSession class provides many events, but these 3 are the most important

 * TransferReady - fired before a transfer occurs.
 You can cancel the current transfer
 or all subsequent transfers using the event object.
 * DataTransferred - fired after the transfer has occurred.
 The data available depends on
 what you've specified using the TWAIN API before starting the transfer.
 If using image
-native transfer, the event arg provides a quick GetNativeImage() method to convert the
+native transfer, the event arg provides a quick GetNativeImageStream() method to convert the
-data to a System.Drawing.Image.
+data to a System.IO.Stream for use in .net.
+* TransferError - fired when exceptions are encountered during during the transfer phase.

-NOTE: do not try to close the source/session in the handler of these 2 events or something
+NOTE: do not try to close the source/session in the handler of these 3 events or
-unpredictable will happen.
+unpredictable things will happen.
 Either let the scan run its course or cancel the scan using the flag
 in the TransferReady event arg.

 Once you've setup and opened the session, you can get available sources, pick one to use,